Massive demand for foreign & Cambodian English Teachers

 During your TESOL course, you’ll have ample time to explore Cambodia’s stunning landscapes and meet many amazing people, locals, classmates, and other folks who share your passion for adventure.
 The cost of living in Cambodia is a fraction of what it is in western countries, so your money will go further.
 I’m certain you’ll adore the food – think fresh seafood, crispy baguettes, and delectable fruits dripping with sweetness.

-TESOL Course in Cambodia AVSE-TESOL
+TESOL in Cambodia

 Cambodia has a rich culture and history.
 There are plenty of things to see and do – and getting around is cheap and relatively easy.
 Travelling to Cambodia for any reason, whether to do a TESOL course or otherwise, must include visiting the World Heritage listed Angkor Wat Temple, located a few kilometres outside of Siem Reap.
 It’s in the same ‘league’ as the Pyramids of Egypt, in my opinion, and I’ve had the good fortune to visit both.